LzhJack/Jack-Fonse-Stan/docs/animation.md

 5. To preview your animation, click on the play button on the button of the **Timeline** window.

 6. If you find that your animation is playing backgrounds.
-You can click on the menu button located in the top right corner of the **Timeline** window, and selectined _Reverse Frames_.
+You can click on the menu button located in the top right corner of the **Timeline** window, and select _Reverse Frames_.
 \
 ![reverse](https://lzhjack.github.io/Jack-Fonse-Stan/assets/images/reverseframes.png)